Mini Egg Cookie Recipe

 Method:

-- Bake for 15-18 mins, swapping the sheets around halfway through.
+- Bake for 15-18 minutes, swapping the sheets halfway through.
 For soft and chewy cookies, the cookies should be golden around the edges but still pale and soft in the middle.
 If you prefer a biscuit texture, you will need to bake them a little longer.